 Here are the various room options:

-Deluxe rooms include one king bed rooms (in building 2), one queen bed with jr bunk beds (building 1 facing the freeway), and two queen beds in either building 1 or building 2.
+Deluxe rooms include one king bed rooms , one queen bed with jr bunk beds (building 1 facing the freeway), and two queen beds.

 I had a two-queen-bed guest room in building one, facing Disneyland and the water playground.
 I arrived in the evening, so it was dark outside.
 However, when I woke up, I was pleasantly surprised to see how close the Matterhorn was to my room.

-Rooms offer amenities that can help you have a comfortable stay.
+Rooms include amenities to ensure a comfortable stay.
 These include comfortable beds with plenty of pillows.
-There’s a bench with a table that you can use to have a snack or breakfast in your room.
+There's a bench with a table you can use for a snack or breakfast in your room.

 A small table on the side of the room contains a mini-fridge, a microwave, and a Keurig coffee maker (with complimentary Wolfgang Puck coffee).
-Rooms have a safe, a closet, drawers, a television (with Disney Channel, Nick Jr, HBO, and more), an Amazon Echo device, a desk, and plenty of outlets for charging your devices.
+Rooms include a safe, a closet, drawers, a television (with Disney Channel, Nick Jr., HBO, and more), an Amazon Echo device, a desk, and ample outlets for charging devices.

-Free WiFi is offered throughout the hotel and is very easy to access.
+Free Wi-Fi is available throughout the hotel and is easy to access.
 If you need to print, there are computers with printers in the common areas.

-At night, I was excited to be able to see the Disneyland fireworks right from the small deck in my room.
+At night, I was excited to see the Disneyland fireworks from the small deck in my room.
 I was in building one, in a room facing the theme park.
 This building is the tallest of the HoJo buildings and was renovated in 2018.
 Building two was renovated in 2020.
-A renovation of the Castaway Cove will be happening between January 15th – 29th, 2024, and during that time only the garden pool will be available to guests.

 Amenities at the Howard Johnson Anaheim

-When I arrived at the hotel, I went right to the front desk to check in to the hotel.
-It’s in a separate building, and the whole process was very easy.
+When I arrived at the hotel, I went straight to the front desk to check in.
+It's in a separate building, and the whole process was very easy.
 I then went directly to my room.

-Within the hotel is a small gift shop, filled with souvenirs, Disney-themed apparel, premium coffee, snacks, beverages, and other essentials.
-While the room does come with coffee for the Keurig, there is more premium coffee available to purchase and use in the Keurig.
+The hotel has a small gift shop featuring souvenirs, Disney-themed apparel, premium coffee, snacks, beverages, and other essentials.
+While the room includes coffee for the Keurig, premium coffee is also available for purchase and use.

 The hotel is a Good Neighbor hotel, and guests can purchase their Disneyland theme park tickets right at the front desk.